-The General Fund is the chief operating fund of the District and at June 30, 2018, the fund balance was \$10,729,322.
-General Fund revenues exceeded the budget by 7.19%.
-Salaries, wages and benefits were under budget by \$351,362 due to unfilled positions.
-Service and supplies expenditures were under budget by \$3,352,264 mainly because the District budgeted to repay the taxpayers of Incline Village and Crystal Bay \$3,050,000 for property tax refunds and interest.
+The \$126,522 increase in the General Fund is due to an increase in property tax and consolidated taxes.
+The increase in the Debt Service Fund of \$500,988 was transfers from the General Fund to create a reserve for debt payments.
+The \$445,637 increase in the Capital Projects Fund was due to unexpended funds for a new Type 1 engine.
+The engine purchase was carried over to the 2019-2020 Fiscal Year Budget.
+The General Fund is the chief operating fund of the District and at June 30, 2019, the fund balance was \$10,855,844.
+General Fund revenues exceeded the budget by 0.68%.
+Salaries, wages and benefits were under budget by \$730,065 due to paying retiree health premiums from the North Lake Tahoe Fire Protection District Post-Retirement Plan & Trust.
+Service and supplies expenditures were under budget by \$3,407,285 mainly because the District budgeted to repay the taxpayers of Incline Village and Crystal Bay \$3,050,000 for property tax refunds and interest.
 The court case has not been resolved; therefore, the payments were not made.

 Proprietary Funds.
 The accounting records for the Proprietary Funds are maintained on the accrual basis of accounting.
 Under this method, revenues are recognized at the time they are earned and expenses are recognized when the related liabilities are incurred.
-The measurement focus of these funds is on capital maintenance, where the revenues derived from current operations are generally intended to provide those resources necessary to maintain continued delivery of such services in future periods.
+The measurement focus of these funds is economic resources, where the revenues derived from current operations are generally intended to provide those resources necessary to maintain continued delivery of such services in future periods.

 The proprietary fund for the District is the Ambulance Fund, which accounts for the emergency medical services operations of the District.
-The net position for this fund increased \$29,633 in the 2017-2018 fiscal year, due to the Ground Emergency Medical Transport cost reimbursement from Medicaid of \$180,788, a transfer in from the Capital Projects Fund that was \$167,993 larger than expected and a decrease of \$197,980 for a prior period adjustment that is explained in Note 13
+The net position for this fund increased \$188,004 in the 2018-2019 fiscal year, due to an additional transfer of \$200,000 from the General Fund from the originally budgeted transfer of \$1,400,000.